Theodora (wife of Justinian I): Activities

 Theodora was at odds with praetorian prefect John the Cappadocian because of his influence and his slanders of her to the emperor.
 Theodora and Antonina, the wife of Belisarius, devised a plot to bring down John.
-The plot took place in 541, when Antonia tricked Johns daughter into believing a plot had been devised which would ultimately dispose Justinian as emperor, favouring Belisarius.
+The plot took place in 541, when Antonina tricked John's daughter into believing a plot had been devised which would ultimately dispose Justinian as emperor, favouring Belisarius.
 After informing her father of this alleged plot, Theodora caught John making 'treasonous remarks' and therefore succeeded in removing him.
 She was also hostile to Germanus, the cousin of Justinian.
 In contrast, the praetorian prefect Peter Barsymes was her ally.
 She engaged in matchmaking, forming a network of alliances between Emperor Anastasius' family, pre-existing nobility, and Justinian's family.
 According to Secret History, she attempted to marry her grandson Anastasius to Joannina, Belisarius' and Antonina's daughter and heiress, against her parents' will.
 Although the marriage was initially rejected, the couple eventually married.
 The marriages of her sister Comito to general Sittas and her niece Sophia to Justinian's nephew Justin II, who would succeed to the throne, are suspected to have been engineered by Theodora.
 She also gave reception and sent letters and gifts to Persian and foreign ambassadors and the sister of Kavad.

 Theodora was involved in helping underprivileged women.
 In one instance, she compelled general Artabanes, who intended to wed Justinian's niece, to reclaim the wife he abandoned.
 She sometimes freed prostitutes.
 She created a convent on the Asian side of the Dardanelles called the Metanoia (Repentance), where the ex-prostitutes could support themselves.
 Procopius' Secret History maintained that instead of preventing forced prostitution (as in Buildings 1.9.3ff), Theodora is said to have "rounded up" 500 prostitutes, confining them to a convent.
 They sought to escape "the unwelcome transformation" by leaping over the walls (SH 17).
 On the other hand, chronicler John Malalas wrote positively about the convent, declaring that Theodora "freed the girls from the yoke of their wretched slavery."
 In 528, Theodora and Justinian ordered the closure of the brothels and the arrest of their keepers and procurers.
 She paid their owners back the purchase fee, freeing the prostitutes from their captivity.
 To facilitate the start of their new lives, she supplied the liberated women with clothing and gifted each of them a gold nomisma.